rossillingworth/tesb-rt-se/examples/camel/jaxws-jms/README.txt

 to switch the transport and can leave the rest of the CXF configuration as-is.

 This architecture features a standalone JMS broker handling the routing of the SOAP requests and responses.
-The service provider is hosted on the TIF container, while the SOAP over JMS client is a standalone Java application.
+The service provider is hosted on the TESB container, while the SOAP over JMS client is a standalone Java application.